Tectonic plates of the Earth.

 Many spectacular volcanoes are found along subduction zones, such as the "Ring of Fire" that surrounds the Pacific Ocean.

 Subduction zones, or convergent margins, are one of the three types of plate boundaries.
 The others are divergent and transform margins.

 At a divergent margin, two plates are spreading apart, as at seafloor-spreading ridges or continental rift zones such as the East Africa Rift.

 Transform margins mark slip-sliding plates, such as California's San Andreas Fault, where the North America and Pacific plates grind past each other with a mostly horizontal motion.

 Reconstructing the past

-Thanks to plate tectonics, with clues left behind in rocks and fossils, geoscientists can reconstruct the past history of Earth's continents.
-Most researchers think plate tectonics began about three billion years ago, based on ancient magmas and minerals preserved in rocks from that period.
+With clues left behind in rocks and fossils, geoscientists can reconstruct the past history of Earth's continents.
+Most researchers think modern plate tectonics began about 3 billion years ago, based on ancient magmas and minerals preserved in rocks from that period.

 As the continents jostle around the Earth, they occasionally come together to form giant supercontinents, a single landmass.
 One of the earliest big supercontinents, called Rodinia, assembled about 1 billion years ago.
 Its breakup is linked to a global glaciation called Snowball Earth.

 A more recent supercontinent called Pangaea formed about 300 million years ago.
 Africa, South America, North America and Europe nestled closely together, leaving a characteristic pattern of fossils and rocks for geologists to decipher once Pangaea broke apart.
 The puzzle pieces left behind by Pangaea, from fossils to the matching shorelines along the Atlantic Ocean, provided the first hints that the Earth's continents move.